Basics

 Focus on:

-Most sellers underestimate how quickly inventory management becomes the biggest operational challenge.
+Most sellers underestimate how quickly inventory management becomes the biggest operational challenge, especially when dealing with international shipping timelines and restocking delays.
 If you're using FBA, monitor your Inventory Performance Index (IPI) score closely, as low scores can limit your storage capacity and increase fees.
 Plan restocks at least 4 to 6 weeks ahead, especially if you're shipping from overseas.

 Common Mistakes to Avoid

-Underestimating Amazon fees (referral fees of 8 to 15%, FBA fees, and monthly storage fees add up quickly)
+• Underestimating Amazon fees (referral fees that typically range from 8% to 20%, FBA fees, and monthly storage fees add up quickly)

 Final Thoughts